 Only a few do, although precise figures are impossible to come by.
 What is certain though is that if you treat your diabetes with a change of diet and lifestyle, then your chance of having any of those additional problems is vanishingly small.
 Diet and lifestyle changes more effective than drugs Nutritionists have of course been going on about this for years.
 But recently they got support from the August edition of the Lancet.
 “Because Type 2 diabetes is largely rooted in reversible social and lifestyle factors, a medical approach alone is unlikely to be a solution,” it concluded.
 “To lessen the burden of diabetes requires a substantial change in diet and routine… The fact that Type 2 diabetes, a largely preventable disorder, has reached epidemic proportions is a public health humiliation.”

-Around the same time, the British Medical Journal (July issue) reported a randomised controlled trial of over 90 patients which found that getting patients onto a diet that they enjoyed – Mediterranean or high protein – produced results that were as good if not better than those with medication.
+Around the same time, the British Medical Journal (July issue) reported a randomised controlled trial of over 90 patients which found that getting patients onto a diet that they enjoyed – Mediterranean or high Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… – produced results that were as good if not better than those with medication.
 They were already quite ill – overweight or with hypertension – and had blood sugar levels that weren’t well controlled despite being on “optimised” drug treatment.
 The authors concluded: “The extent of the improvement in glycaemic control should encourage patients to modify their eating habits.”
-And a study last year has found that cinnamon, a natural insulin sensitiser, is almost as effective at lowering a key marker for poor blood sugar control (HbA1C – or glycosolated haemoglobin) as some of the new breed of drugs such as sitagliptin – yet costs considerably less ($20 versus $556).
+And a study last year has found that cinnamon, a natural insulin sensitiser, is almost as effective at lowering a key marker for poor blood sugar control (HbA1C – or glycosolated Haemoglobin is the protein that is found in red blood cells.
+It contains iron and is responsible for carrying oxygen from the lungs to the…) as some of the new breed of drugs such as sitagliptin – yet costs considerably less ($20 versus $556).

 In this randomized controlled trial, 109 partipicants with poorly-controlled Type 2 diabetes were either allocated their usual care, or usual care plus 1g of cinnamon daily.
 At the end of 3 months, those receiving the cinnamon recorded a drop in HbA1C levels of 0.83% compared to 0.37% for those receiving just their usual care.
 “This study gives diabetes care providers and diabetic patients an easily accessible, likely safe, and cheap alternative to help treat type 2 diabetes,” concluded the study’s author Dr Paul Crawford.
 Further research directly comparing cinnamon with HbA1C-lowering drugs would be useful to see.
 So if you have diabetes, what should you do?
 A serious change of diet requires support and dedication but it has to be a sensible place to start.
 For more on controlling your glycaemic intake via a low-glycaemic-load diet, I suggest you read my book the Low-GL Diet Bible.